yuwei21/2020-msia423-Deng-insurace_cost_prediction/README.md

 - Story 3: Model Fitting and Selection (8 pts) **(Planned for the next 2 weeks)**
     - **Backlog**
     - Building regression models on randomly selected training data using Linear Regression, Random Forest and Gradient       Boosting (4 pts)
-    - Tune models to optimize performance
+    - Tune models to optimize performance (4 pts)
     - Assess and comparing models based on performance metrics (RMSE, R-Squared) on testing data (2 pts)
 - Story 4: Create Documentation for Models
     - **Icebox**